corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/network-operators.md

 {{< /table >}}

-All Corda Nodes have a database.
+All Corda nodes have a database.
 A range of third-party databases are supported by Corda, shown in the following table:

 {{< table >}}